The highlights and attractions of Maputo in Mozambique

 - For the more adventurous, head to T3, a suburban area in Maputo usually not visited by foreigners.
 Small bars are the night life in these dusty streets – find burning barrels outside the bars and cafes to replace lights in the night.
 A genuine African atmosphere.

-Staying in this capital of Mozambique is convenient and fun, a fantastic holiday destination for families, couples, business delegates and general travellers.
+Accommodation choices in this capital of Mozambique are convenient and lavish, the fantastic holiday venues for that ideal destination for families, couples, business delegates and general travellers.
 Maputo hotels offer many specials on accommodation all year round, especially during holiday time.
-Conference specials are equally popular for discerning business people.
+Conference specials are equally popular for discerning businesspeople.

-If you stay at Hotel Avenida you will be in a central and prized location with an array of businesses and services nearby – this is an excellent business meeting venue because the Business Centre boasts eight conference rooms accommodating up to 320 delegates.
-And you can retire to the Health Club and gym or the sparkling swimming pool for rejuvenation.
+- Hotel Avenida – in a central and prized location with an array of businesses and services nearby – this is an excellent business meeting venue because the Business Centre boasts eight conference rooms accommodating up to 320 delegates.
+Retire to the Health Club and gym or the sparkling swimming pool for rejuvenation.
 Visit the Solarium, with a pamper session in the Steam Room, or relax into a one of many massages.

-If you choose to stay in the Hotel Cardoso, an admired city hotel in the heart of Maputo with sweeping views of the harbour from its unique cliff top setting, you can sample their specials, great rates for corporate travellers and honeymoon couples alike.
+- Hotel Cardoso – an admired city hotel in the heart of Maputo with sweeping views of the harbour from its unique cliff top setting, sample their specials, great rates for corporate travellers and honeymoon couples alike.
 Indulge in one of 130 rooms with diverse features including Wi-Fi access, satellite TV, air-conditioning and tea and coffee stations.

+- Pestana Rovuma Hotel – a top-class four-star city with its friendly African vibes and furnishings.
+Some attractions for businessmen and international travellers include the large swimming pool, sauna, business centre, free car park, bank, and pharmacy.
 Conference facilities and a gym with steam room suit businessmen who work hard then need to unwind before dinner.
-There is even a hairdresser, clothing store and communications support centre in the hotel’s own small shopping centre.
 The 119 rooms and suites all feature air-conditioning, satellite TV and balconies with stunning city or Bay of Maputo outlooks.
-Situated in the centre of Maputo, the Rovuma is a haven for Portuguese-African decor and food – exceptional and addictive.

-The new Radisson Blu Hotel, in the centre of Maputo has stunning views of the Indian Ocean and is conveniently only a few minutes from Maputo International Airport.
-It is therefore easy to get to and easy to stay in – business delegates come for the high tech conference facilities perfect for large and small groups of serious travellers.
-Settle into the divisible conference room, a pre-function area and a business centre all with air-conditioning and the latest audio visual technology.
+- Radisson Blu Hotel – in the centre of Maputo has stunning views of the Indian Ocean and is conveniently only a few minutes from Maputo International Airport.
+Business delegates come for the high-tech conference facilities perfect for large and small groups of serious travellers.
+Settle into the divisible conference room, a pre-function area and a business centre all with air-conditioning and the latest audio-visual technology.

 Maputo is humming at the moment and keeps getting better.
 Maputo is for the serious and the leisure traveller and Maputo is for you.
+Maputo highlights and attractions draw many tourists who then explore the rest of the sunny country.
+Maputo is one of Mozambique’s great tourist attractions and we offer the best deals on superb hotel accommodation.
+Special business and leisure packages from the experts!
 Bring your friends and have a blast in this city where all cultures meet and greet.
 Enjoy warm Mozambican hospitality and breath-taking scenery.
 A holiday in paradise, yes?
 Contact us for more details about great packages and special deals.